FIFO – What is FIFO?

 First in, First out

-Under the FIFO method of stock valuation, a company assumes that the oldest items in stock are the ones being sold first – regardless of which units are actually sold first.
+Under the FIFO method of stock management a company assumes that the oldest items in stock are the ones being sold first – regardless of which units are actually sold first.

 This way, if the price of production or the wholesale purchase cost of these items was different than the current price, you will account for these goods at the oldest value – not the current one.
 FIFO is the opposite of the LIFO valuation method, which conversely assumes that the most recent cost of stock should be recorded ‘Last-In, First-Out’.